 I will take forward the recommendation to publish articles celebrating black people in the game industry during Black History month.
-I will suggest the charity steam to Grant and will promote it via this website and our social media channels (along with my personal ones).
-I will also ask Grant to write a response to this situation, too.
+I will suggest the charity steam to the indivdual and will promote it via this website and our social media channels (along with my personal ones).
+I will also ask the author to write a response to this situation, too.

 I am responding to individual comments the best I can – it would be appreciated if they could be posted in response to this article, but I’m trying to respond to them on other articles, too.